 The Migrant Child Care (MCC) Program is funded through the State of Wisconsin’s Department of Children and Families.
 The program extends or bridges services for un-served/underserved migrant children throughout the state of Wisconsin.
 The program also collaborates with MSHS to support additional services needed by children outside the Head Start hours.

 The MCC program also affords families with avenues for additional child care services when their children are no longer age-eligible for MSHS services.
 The school-age requirement for MCC is 6 to 12 years of age.
 MSHS children can be transitioned to MCC when they are 5 years 11 months.
 UMOS has several licensed centers in Wisconsin that also provide an educational, nurturing and safe environment.

 - Holiday: Child Care/4th of July, Labor Day

 - Saturdays: full-day services based on family needs

 - Post: After the MSHS funding has ended

 - 6-12 Program: providing services to children ages 6 to 12 that are no longer eligible for MHS Services.
 Three centers operate from mid-July to the end of August.

 MIGRANT EDUCATION PROGRAM

-UMOS was funded to serve two Migrant Education in 2018.
-Title I migrant education is a federally-funded program that assists selected local school districts in providing supplemental education services needed by migratory children.
-The program helps children ages 6 years to out of high school, develop oral and written language, and other communication skills as well continued support to complete their high school education.
+Title I Migrant Education is a federally-funded program that assists selected local school districts in providing supplemental education services needed by migratory children.
+UMOS’ program helps children ages 6 years to out of high school, develop oral and written language, and other communication skills as well continued support to complete their high school education.
 The program also focuses on reading, mathematics, and other core subjects to improve student achievement.
 Coordinated supportive services may also be provided.
-This program was housed at the Berlin and Randolph sites.
+This program was housed at the Berlin and Randolph sites in Wisconsin.